 Beginning in Kindergarten and continuing through 4th, 5th, or 6th grade, we encourage you to instruct your children in the skills of handwriting through one of three prize-winning programs.

 Once they've mastered handwriting basics, usually by 3rd grade, then students should practice handwriting in the process of writing.
 Sonlight Language Arts programs follow this model and students receive further handwriting practice in their dictation and creative expression assignments.
-We also offer separate handwriting curriculum materials and post optional handwriting schedules, so you have these tools when your students need them.
+We also offer separate handwriting curriculum materials and provide optional handwriting schedules, so you have these tools when your students need them.